 In this article, I provide a full breakdown of what algaecide is, list the different types, and explain how to utilize it effectively.
+Let’s get into it.

 Main Takeaways

-- Algaecide has a copper base that attacks algae and stunts their growth.
+• Algaecide has a copper base that attacks algae and stunts their growth.

-- There are different types of algaecide: quat pool algaecide, metallic pool algaecide, polymer pool algaecide, and sodium bromide.
+• There are different types of algaecide: quat pool algaecide, metallic pool algaecide, polymer pool algaecide, and sodium bromide.

-- While algaecide is formulated specifically to get rid of algae in a pool, chlorine is still the most effective solution to killing algae.
+• While algaecide is formulated specifically to get rid of algae in a pool, chlorine is still the most effective solution to killing algae.

-- You should add algaecide to your pool every week as a secondary sanitization option.
+• You should add algaecide to your pool every week as a secondary sanitization option.

-What is Algaecide, and How Does It Work?
+What Is Algaecide, and How Does It Work?

 Most of the algaecides on the market contain a copper base, usually derived from copper sulfate.
 These chemical compounds utilize metal as its primary atom, which helps attack algae much more effectively.
-Algaecides’ main job is to discourage the typical cellular growth process of algae.
-Though blocking cell division or energy transfer, they limit the creation of newer cell proteins, which help algae survive.

 Different Types of Pool Algaecide